Olsen Gang: Plot

 Most of the films start with Egon coming out of jail and being enthusiastically welcomed by Benny and Kjeld.
-The three men will then have a beer together in the living room of Kjeld's home in Valby, where Egon will inform his friends of his latest plan, for making them millionaires.
+The three men will then have a beer together in the living room of Kjeld's home in Valby, where Egon will inform his friends of his latest plan for making them millionaires.
 Plans are often two-step plans, where the first heist will get the equipment for the real, second plan.
 The plans usually feature everyday artifacts such as Lego, party balloons, cigarettes, etc., which are then brought together in surprising ways in elaborate and well-timed plans, often including clever social engineering.
-Bennys function in the heists, besides get-away-driver, is picking locks and starting machinery using "The Thing", a specially shaped brass piece used for manipulating machinery and opening doors.

-Egon often serves time with lawyers or executives who provide him with the information he needs, such as duty rosters for the national public record office.
+Benny's function in the heists, besides get-away-driver, is picking locks and starting machinery using "The Thing", a specially shaped brass piece used for manipulating machinery and opening doors.
+Egon often serves time in prison with lawyers or executives who provide him with the information he needs, such as duty rosters for the national public record office.
 Egon is also a brilliant safecracker, operating manually, specializing in the fictive "Franz Jäger" brand.

 Egon's plans often bring the gang into perilously close contact with white-collar criminals from the Danish business (and political) elite.
 For example, in the ninth installment named "Olsen-banden deruda" well-connected people try to make money out of the so-called "butter mountain", a huge amount of butter bought up and stored by the EEC (now the EU) to keep prices up.
-Egon Olsen learns about this from a lawyer who is serving prison time, and the gang interferes with the plan to secure the millions for themselves.
-But as always, Egon – after having succeeded with a genius plan – fails for a variety of reasons, for instance underestimating the power and unscrupulousness of these people, bad luck, interference from Kjeld's wife Yvonne, or other surprising elements.
-For several movies, the role of the antagonist was filled by CEO Hallandsen of the fictive, multinational company Hallandsen Inc. - or variations thereof.
+Egon Olsen learns about this from a lawyer who is serving prison time, and the gang interferes with the plan to secure the millions for themselves, but as always, Egon – after having succeeded with a genius plan – fails for a variety of reasons, for instance underestimating the power and unscrupulousness of these people, bad luck, interference from Kjeld's wife Yvonne, or other surprising elements.
+For several films, the role of the antagonist was filled by CEO Hallandsen of the fictive, multinational company Hallandsen Inc. - or variations thereof.
 Egon is usually arrested in the end, for various reasons: scapegoat, bad luck, some irrelevant crime, or even turning himself in as a matter of honor.